venantvr-pubsub/Python.Publisher.Subscriber/CONTRIBUTING.md

 ## Testing

 - Write tests for all new functionality.
-- Maintain or improve test coverage.
+-
+Write
+comprehensive
+tests
+for
+new
+features.
 - Run the full test suite before submitting a PR.
 - Tests should be deterministic and not rely on external services.